charlieschwabacher/sinesaw/README.md

 The idea behind sinesaw is to create an in browser DAW with an interface similar to Ableton Live.
-In terms of latency and processing power, it is difficult for javascript to complete with native DAWs, but running in browser makes collaboration and sharing so easy that I think there is an interesting place for it.
+In terms of latency and processing power, it is difficult for javascript to complete with native code, but running in browser makes collaboration and sharing so easy that I think there is an interesting place for it.
 I hope the limited processing power will inspire creativity more than hold people back.